cdap-templates/cdap-etl-plugins/README.rst

 TwitterSource
 +++++++++++++

-A realtime source that reads data from the Twitter API
+A realtime source plugin for ETL Realtime Template that reads data from the Twitter API provided the oauth keys and tokens.

 JmsSource
 +++++++++

-A realtime source that consumes from JMS
+A realtime source pluginf for ETL Realtime Template that consumes data from JMS.

 License and Trademarks
 ----------------------